w7978708wen/Microsoft-Azure-and-Databricks/README.md

 Note: In real-world applications, the credentials are stored in the 'Key Vault'.
 In the tutorial I followed, the credentials are exposed in the code, which I am aware is not good practice.

+<h3>Data transformation and data analysis using Apache Spark</h3>

+Follow along by clicking on my Juypter notebook <a href="https://github.com/w7978708wen/Microsoft-Azure-and-Databricks/blob/main/Databricks%20Spark%20Data%20Transformation.ipynb"> here </a> .

+<h4>Data transformation </h4>

+The data transformation is done, so that good data could be passed forward onto the data analysis step.

+I used 2 methods:

+Firstly, I maually assessed each column's data type after the .csv file was read, and used the Cast method to change each wrong data type.

+Secondly, I let Spark infer what the data type should be, which correctly identified most date and boolean column types.
+There was 1 undetected data type, which I manually switched data type.

+One of the key things I learned is to use (\) to convert 2+ columns, given that they belong to the same data frame and are converted to the same data type.

+<h4>Data analysis</h4>
+I used the clean data to find out about some questions:

+1. Find the housing option with the highest monthly utilities